CubeRover: Development

 In May 2017 Astrobotic Technology, in partnership with Carnegie Mellon University, were selected by NASA's Small Business Innovation Research (SBIR) to receive a $125,000 award to develop a small lunar rover architecture capable of performing small-scale science and exploration on the Moon and other planetary surfaces.
 During Phase I, the team built a 2-kg rover and performed engineering studies to determine the architecture of a novel chassis, power, computing systems, software and navigation techniques.

 In March 2018, the team was awarded funds to move on to Phase II, and under this agreement, Astrobotic and CMU were to produce a flight-ready rover with a mass of approximately 2 kg.

 In future missions, CubeRovers may be designed to take advantage of lander-based systems to shelter for the cold lunar night, that lasts for 14 Earth days.
 Similarly, future larger CubeRovers may be able to incorporate thermal insulation and systems qualified for ultra-low temperatures.

 Missions

 On August 20, 2025 Astrobotic indicated LunaGrid-Lite, a planned lunar power demonstration mission, would be conducted using a CubeRover.
 They intend to be ready for flight in 2026.

+On June 11, 2025 YouTube creator and Author Matt Parker announced a kickstarter to Calculate PI on the Moon utilizing the extra computing space available on the CubeRover.
+The mission was fully funded within 2 hours of going live, with over 200% raised within the first 24 hours of going live.
+Final amount raised was 5.12X the initial goal, by over 4,800 individual backers.